Zakariya-Osman/cloud-labs/lab1/README.md

 ---

-Built with 💻 by Zakariya, learning to become a **Cloud Support Associate**.
+Built by Zakariya, learning to become a **Cloud Support Associate**.